maclav3/cleanarch-hegaxon-demo/_exercises/01-implement-list-readers/README.md

 The demo has implemented commands for adding and activating/deactivating readers.

-We've been told that we need a way to list all current users, and optionally filter them by their activated/deactivated state.
+Business tells us that we need a way to list all current users, and optionally filter them by their activated/deactivated state.

 ### Goal of the exercise